softworkz/embyuserwiki/TV-naming.md

 ```

-In the above example, the "TV" folder would be left to content type **unset**, and both the A-M and N-Z folders would be set to a content type of **TV**.
+In the above example, the recommended setup is to create a TV media folder.
+Or the "TV" folder can be left to content type **unset**, and both the A-M and N-Z folders would be set to a content type of **TV**.

 For more information on setting up the library, see [Library Setup](Library Setup).